Bucks' Giannis Antetokounmpo: Nabs another probable tag

-Antetokounmpo (knee) is listed as probable for Friday's game versus the Raptors.
+Antetokounmpo (knee) is listed as probable for Wednesday's game versus the Pelicans.

-Antetokounmpo continues to receive probable tags due to right patella tendinopathy but has suited up in each of Milwaukee's last nine outings.
-The superstar forward has averaged 34.4 minutes per contest over that span, so he is unlikely to operate on a minutes restriction against Toronto.
+Antetokounmpo continues to deal with a right knee issue but hasn't missed a game since Dec.
+28. Unless the superstar forward suffers a setback, he should suit up against New Orleans.

 More News